-When you are looking at starting a business, it is important to identify which accounting type works best for you.
+When you are looking at starting a business, it is important to identify which accounting methods work best for you.
 There are two basic types: cash-basis accounting and accrual accounting.
 Understanding both accounting methods can help you choose which is right for your business.

 It’s a simple approach.
 It uses a single-entry system that anybody can understand.
 You won’t need complex bookkeeping skills to master this form of accounting and as a result, it is great for businesses that are just starting out on their path to success.